OkayHughes/open-lab-notebook/src/posts/misc/mpas_sw.md

 Todo on this:  Try using points-mpas.cpp which seems to have the shallow water fields but should account for metric terms?

+Ok so the long and short of it is that if you build points-mpas.cpp with netcdf-cxx (not the netcdf4 version, that will cause problems) it will generate a file that works straight away.
+With the default time stepping the output ends up with NaNs, so remains to see if the metric terms are actually being set correctly.

+I've set it to a 5 second ``$dt$``

 Link to ideally unfucked grid file [here](https://drive.google.com/file/d/1fNvt6LyqnUjxVeF_NvxVd6lN7t1K5jes/view?usp=sharing)